andypeng05/andypeng05.github.io/index.md

 Hi!
 I'm Andy, an undergraduate Researcher and Engineer at [UC Berkeley](https://www.berkeley.edu) studying Electrical Engineering and Computer Science (EECS).

 My research interests lie in building efficient and generalizable AI using Reinforcement Learning and interacting with the world through Robotics.
-Currently, I'm working on offline-to-online RL at [Berkeley Artifical Intelligence Research](https://bair.berkeley.edu), advised by professor [Sergey Levine](https://people.eecs.berkeley.edu/~svlevine/).
+Currently, I'm working on offline-to-online RL at [Berkeley Artifical Intelligence Research](https://bair.berkeley.edu), advised by professor [Sergey Levine](https://people.eecs.berkeley.edu/~svlevine/), and finetuning VLA foundation models with the [GEAR](https://research.nvidia.com/labs/gear/) team at NVIDIA.
 Outside my research, I enjoy building applied machine learning applications with my friends at [Launchpad](https://launchpad.studentorg.berkeley.edu).
-I'll also be working on LLM training and infrastructure at [NVIDIA](https://nvidia.com) this summer.
+I'm also currently interning with the ChipNeMo team at NVIDIA this summer, building LLM infrastructure.

 If you'd like to chat, please reach out at [andypeng at berkeley dot edu].